uoy-im-aitt/aitt-w1-git-tutorial/README.md

 ![View the files of your repository in finder](https://github.com/UoY-IM-MPIE/mpie-git-tutorial/blob/main/Instructions/finder.png)

 You’ll notice it’s just an empty folder for now!
 However, any files that you place within this folder can be tracked and stored by the git system.
-Let’s try this out by dragging a file into your repository folder.
+Let’s try this out by creating and dragging a simple text file into your repository folder.

 Once you’ve done this, you should see that your text file now appears in a list in the GitHub desktop application under the list of changes.
 This means that it’s now part of the repository.